RachelAnnB/RachelAnnB.github.io/README.md

 Note: use just git to show common git commands
 Note: Domain is through Google Domains Beta
 Note: CNAME files are used for DNS forwarding
+Note: use esc:wq to back out of a commit